 Let’s dive into the types of scholarships available for international students in Canada to support them financially:

 Merit-Based Scholarships: These scholarships are based on academic excellence or talent.
-It includes the University of Toronto National Scholarship, Lester B. Pearson International Scholarship, and Ubc International Major Entrance Scholarship (IMES).
-You need to show High GPA, strong extracurricular involvement, and recommendation letters to receive merit-based scholarships.
+It includes the University of Toronto National Scholarship, Lester B. Pearson International Scholarship, and the UBC International Major Entrance Scholarship (IMES).
+You need to show a high GPA, strong extracurricular involvement, and recommendation letters to receive merit-based scholarships.

 University-Specific Scholarships: These scholarships are directly offered by the university to attract talented students to be a part of the institution.
-These totally depend on academic excellence, leadership quality, social involvement, and financial need of the students.
-It includes the University of Toronto’s Lester B. Pearson Scholarship and UBC International Leader of Tomorrow Award.
+These totally depend on academic excellence, leadership quality, social involvement, and the financial needs of the students.
+It includes the University of Toronto’s Lester B. Pearson Scholarship and the UBC International Leader of Tomorrow Award.

-Government-Funded Scholarships: This kind of scholarship is offered by federal and provincial governments to support international and domestic students.
+Government-Funded Scholarships: These scholarships are offered by federal and provincial governments to support international and domestic students.
 For instance, Vanier Canada Graduate Scholarships, Canada-ASEAN Scholarships and Educational Exchanges for Development (SEED), Canada Graduate Scholarships (CGS).

 Private and External Scholarships: Private and External scholarships are funded by private organisations, foundations, or businesses.
 This sort of scholarship is provided to international students who are on the merit list, have participated in community service, or come from a minority status.
 To exemplify, Trudeau Foundation Scholarships, TD Scholarships for Community Leadership, and scholarships from companies like RBC or Scotiabank.